-Jesse Freeston is a filmmaker and video-journalist based in Montréal, Québec.
-Jesse was a key member of , a viewer-funded video news service based in Washinton, DC.
-From 2009 to 2011 he produced more than 100 investigative video pieces focused on economics, politics and social movements in North and Central America.
-The Real News Network In 2012, Jesse directed three half-hour documentaries for , the world’s largest public Spanish-language broadcaster.
-He also contributes shorter reports for TeleSUR’s ‘USA de Verdad’ program.
-TeleSUR Jesse has collaborated on numerous video projects including working as a co-producer for , a member of the Al Jazeera’s Fault Lines during the 2012 Québec student strike, a videographer for CUTV video news collective and is now co-directing a medium-length documentary alongside filmmaker Beth Geglia entitled BBC’s HARDtalk Revolutionary Medicine: A Story of the First Garifuna Hospital.
-Jesse is currently working on his first feature-length documentary, .
-Resistencia JAISAL NOOR, TRNN PRODUCER: Welcome to The Real News Network.
+Jesse Freeston is a filmmaker and video-journalist based in Montreal, Quebec.
+Jesse was a key member of The Real News Network from 2009 to 2011.
+During his time with TRNN he produced more than 100 investigative video pieces on economics, politics and social movements in North and Central America.
+Since 2012, Jesse has directed five documentaries for teleSUR, the world's largest public Spanish-language broadcaster.
+He has collaborated on numerous video projects including working as a co-producer for Al Jazeera's - Fault Lines: The US and Honduras, a member of Montreal's CUTV news collective, and a shooter/editor for the Montreal chapter of Vice News.
+He has completed two independent documentaries, the first entitled Revolutionary Medicine: A Story of the First Garifuna Hospital (co-directed by Beth Geglia) and in 2015 released his first feature-length documentary, "Resistencia: The Fight for the Aguan Valley".
+JAISAL NOOR, TRNN PRODUCER: Welcome to The Real News Network.
 I'm Jaisal Noor in Baltimore.

 Honduras is holding a presidential election Sunday with right-wing National Party candidate Juan HernĂˇndez in a tight race with Xiomara Castro, the wife of ousted former president Manuel Zelaya, who was removed from power by a U.S.-backed coup in 2009.

 Now joining us to give us a preview of the Honduran election is Jesse Freeston.
 He's a filmmaker and video journalist currently in Honduras, covering the election, working on his first feature-length documentary,